rajinder-yadav/dm-css/README.md

 ### Starter HTML file

-You can use the following HTML file to start with.
+You may use the following HTML file to start from.

 ```html
 <!doctype html>